vfiftyfive/StatefulSets-devops-playground/main.md

 marvel-frontend-69c57f7ff5-rfv8s   1/1     Running     0          1m
 marvel-frontend-69c57f7ff5-rxn7f   1/1     Running     0          1m
 ```
-As done before, let's expose this awesome application as a Kubernetes service
+As done before, let's expose this awesome application as a Kubernetes service.

-8. `Task 20`: Expose the application as Kubernetes `Service`
+8. `Task 20`: Expose the application as Kubernetes `Service`.

 If the Kubernetes nodes are all directly accessible on any unprivileged port, you can use `NodePort`:
 ```
  kubectl expose deploy marvel-frontend --type=NodePort --port=8080 --target-port=80